BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 - `SettingId` must reference a valid Setting `Id` in the same blueprint.
 - Hiding a container (Tab/Section) hides all of its children regardless of their own `VisibleIf`.
 - `VisibleIf` controls visibility only.
-The values of the settings are not modified and will be left as they are; if you hide a setting and it is set to `true`, it will still be set to `true`.
+The values of the settings are not modified and are left as they are; if you hide a Setting that has value `true`, it will still be read as `true`.

-<details><summary>Examples</summary>
+<details><summary>VisibleIf example usage</summary>

 1) Show a Setting only for a specific enum option: